mweidner037/powersync-text-editing/README.md

 - Built-in cross-tab collaboration.
 - Local persistent storage, including offline mode.

-> In our experience, the above features are **harder** than collaborative text editing, in spite of all the ink spilled about CRDTs and Operational Transformation.

 Why else did we make this demo?

 - Stress-test PowerSync with high-volume, low latency updates (a new row per keypress).